 In the normal course of operations, Caras may provide from time to time advances or contributions to the School in order to assist the School in the operation of RCM.
-During the year ended June 30, 2022, Caras made advances of approximately \$150,000 to the School and the School made repayments to Caras of approximately \$150,000.
-At June 30, 2022, the School has a balance due to Caras of \$57,581, presented separately in the accompanying statement of financial position that includes the aforementioned advances made by Caras.
+During the year ended June 30, 2023, Caras made advances to the School of approximately \$475,000.
+As of June 30, 2023, the School has a balance due to Caras of \$532,924, presented separately in the accompanying statement of financial position that includes the aforementioned advances made by Caras.